Recruitment marketing: Process

-The focus of recruitment marketing involves ongoing efforts to reach and engage potential candidates to initiate relationships to meet current and future talent needs by utilizing them the many touch points of the modern job search.
+The focus of recruitment marketing involves ongoing efforts to reach and engage potential candidates to initiate relationships to meet current and future talent needs by utilizing the many touch points of the modern job search.
 The goal of a recruitment marketing strategy is to increase the number of qualified candidates in an organization's talent pipeline.
 Recruitment marketing may consist of a collection of tools and processes that meet the needs of a given employer's recruiting goals.
 The first step in recruitment marketing is an optimized corporate career site to ensure potential candidates can find employers jobs in search engine results.
 To manage applicants and the hiring process employers typically use a modern ATS (iCIMS, Lever, Workable, GreenHouse, etc.).
 A dedicated recruitment marketing platform is used to handle anything from social media to ad buying (Nexcv, or traditional demand side platforms or marketing agencies).

 Bersin by Deloitte defines a talent pipeline as an organization's ongoing need to have a pool of talent that is readily available to fill positions at all levels of management (as well as other key positions) as the company grows.
 In contrast, traditional recruitment is focused on the immediate need of filling a specific job requisition.